Clink1234/esx_discordjobs/README.md

 # ESX Discord Jobs - Created By Clink123
-This script allows a user to select/deselect a job based on their Discord Roles.
+FiveM ESX script that allows players to take jobs, using Discord roles to whitelist these jobs.

 ## Prerequisites